-A huge amount has changed over the past year.
+A huge amount has changed over the past few years.
 We can only move forwards by looking back to understand where we've been, what we've achieved, and what there is to build on.

-The first step in Bridge Building is to take stock of the past year; to say thanks for the moments of kindness, the acts of neighbourliness, and the difference that they've made.
+The first step in Bridge Building is to take stock of the past few years; to say thanks for the moments of kindness, the acts of neighbourliness, and the difference that they've made.

-There has been a lot of pain, anxiety and fear over the past year but also moments of light and rays of hope.
+There has been a lot of pain, anxiety and fear but also moments of light and rays of hope.
 Capturing the positives gives us hope for a brighter future.